1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 6. What are the main restrictions applicable to the advertising of medicines and medical devices to healthcare professionals?

-As per the Code, below are some of the restrictions and controls on promotion of pharmaceutical products:
+As per the Guide, below are some of the restrictions and controls on promotion of pharmaceutical products:

-Likewise, the Interim Regulations provide that the medical sales representative/promoters must have sufficient knowledge to be able to provide appropriate information about the medical devices they promote.
+• Medical devices sales representatives must have sufficient knowledge to be able to provide appropriate information about the medical devices they promote.

 7. What information must appear in advertisements directed only to healthcare professionals for medicines and medical devices?